 BahnCard is a subscription that automatically renews each year.
 If you only need it for one year, make sure you understand the cancellation rules:

-- Check the current terms before buying
+- Check the current terms before buying, especially promo cards

 - Set a reminder to cancel if you don’t want it to renew